madhavmehndiratta/blog/_posts/2020-06-17-sumo-1-vulnhub-walkthrough.md

      0K ...
 100%  242M=0s
 2020-06-16 03:50:50 (242 MB/s) - `33589.c' saved [3664/3664]
 ```
-Then I tried to complite the exploit but it gave an error.
+Then I tried to compile the exploit but it gave an error.
 This error can be fixed by updating the path variables using the following command:

 ```r
 www-data@ubuntu:/tmp$ PATH=PATH$:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/lib/gcc/x86_64-linux-gnu/4.8/;export PATH
 ```

-This time the exploit complied without any errors, I gave the exploit executable permissions and after running the exploit, we were root!
+This time the exploit compiled without any errors, I gave the exploit executable permissions and after running the exploit, we were root!

 ```r
 www-data@ubuntu:/tmp$ gcc 33589.c -O2 -o exploit